Jewish Heritage Loan

 - Participation in BBYO and other Jewish youth group activities and conventions

-- Other such elements of Jewish life or Jewish educational experiences as would enhance the Jewish experience for Jews with financial need and allow them to participate as fully in Jewish life as they may wish
+- Other such elements of Jewish life or Jewish educational experiences as would enhance the Jewish experience for Jews with financial need and allow them to participate as fully in Jewish life

 Rules and Guidelines: